SuperOfficeDocs/superoffice-docs/docs/en/automation/crmscript/netserver/ns-classes.md

 ---
-uid: crmscript-nsclasses
+uid: crmscript-ns-classes
-title: NSClasses
-description: Working with NSClasses in CRMScript
+title: Working with NS classes in CRMScript
-keywords: NSClasses, NSAgents, NSEntitites
+description: Example of how to work with NetServer classes in CRMScript.
+keywords: CRMScript, NetServer, NSAgent, NSEntity, CreateDefaultDocumentEntity(), best practices
 author: Eivind Fasting,
 so.date: 05.20.2024
-so.version: 1
 so.topic: howto
 ---

-# Working with NSClasses in CRMScript
+# Working with NS classes in CRMScript

-Generally the NetServer Agents should not be used unless absolutely necessary.
-When an entity is saved the child entities ID values are the only properties looked at, and its overkill to use the agents to instantiate each child entity individually.
-It creates extra requests towards the API and will consume more resources to execute.
+Generally, the NetServer agents should only be when absolutely necessary.
+When an entity is saved, the child entities' ID values are the only properties looked at, and it is overkill to use the agents to instantiate each child entity individually.
+This creates extra requests towards the API and will consume more resources to execute.

-This page contains a Simple Example, showing the result of instantiating entitites through the Agents, and a Full/working Example that creates a new DocumentEntity.
+This page illustrates the result of instantiating entities through the agents, and provides sample code that creates a new document entity.

-## Simple Example
+## Simplified example

+The following code creates 2 separate requests towards our API: `DocumentAgent.CreateDefaultDocumentEntity()` and `PersonAgent.GetPerson()`.

 ```crmscript!
 String personId = 4;